Own a local business? Here are 21 social media marketing tips for local businesses to raise awareness, branding, and word of mouth.

-Facebook claims its users are performing 1 billion search queries per day and their queries mostly revolve around local interests pertaining to their city.
+Facebook claims its users are performing 1 billion search queries per day and their queries mostly revolve around local interests about their city.

-Facebook is also rolling out dark gray verified checkmarks for local business pages in certain countries.
-This could make it easier for local business pages to gain trust with consumers and fans.
+Facebook is also rolling out dark grey verified checkmarks for local business pages in certain countries.
+This could make it easier for local business pages to gain the trust of consumers and fans.

 To verify your Page:

 - Click Settings at the top of your Page

 - From General, click Page Verification